jessicarose/open-advice-1-1s/README.md

 Calendly is a great tool for managing signups for your open advice 1:1s with people.
 You'll want to have it fully set up before advertising your availability, so that you're able to share the link when requested.

 You will need to create an event type you want people to book.
 Name this event type something that clearly communicates the purpose of the call.
 For example, the calendly event type for my 1:1 calls is called "30m 1:1 Advice call".
 Set up your event to only run on the times and dates you want to offer advice on.

+To avoid conflicts with your schedule, you can connect Calendly with your calendar.
+Calendly will then only offer slots that are free on your calendar to advice-seekers.

 Once you've set up your event type, check to see that it's displaying the information you intended.
 Here's an example of what an advice-seeker would see after clicking my Calendly link.

 ![alt text](calendly1.png "Example view of Calendly event")

-As part of your Calendly event, you can set questions that you want people booking with you to fill out.
+As part of your Calendly event, you can set questions that you want advice-seekers to fill out.
 I strongly recommend adding a question asking advice-seekers what they want your advice on, so you can prepare for your call with them.

 Here is an example of the questions I ask advice-seekers to answer when booking an advice call with me.